aspose-total/Aspose.Total-Products/total/en/python-net/conversion/word-to-emlx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert Word to EMLX</h2>

+The EMLX format is an email file format used by Apple Mail, which is the default email client for Mac OS X. It is a plain text file that stores email messages and is used to store emails in the Apple Mail application.
+It is also used to store emails in the iCloud storage.
+The EMLX format is an efficient way to store emails as it is a plain text file and can be easily read and edited.

+<h2>How Aspose.Total Helps for Word to EMLX Conversion</h2>

-For a Python developer, who is trying to add a WORD to EMLX conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a comprehensive set of APIs to work with different file formats.
+It includes [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package.
+These APIs makes it easy to convert Word to EMLX format using Python.
 It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
 Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EMLX format.

+The Aspose.Total for Python via .NET API provides a wide range of features to help developers automate the conversion process.
+It provides a comprehensive set of APIs to work with different file formats.
+It also provides a wide range of features such as support for different file formats, support for different programming languages, support for different operating systems, support for different versions of Microsoft Office, and support for different versions of Python.
+It also provides a wide range of features such as support for different file formats, support for different programming languages, support for different operating systems, support for different versions of Microsoft Office, and support for different versions of Python.

+The Aspose.Total for Python via .NET API is a great tool for developers who are looking to add a WORD to EMLX conversion feature within their application.
+It provides a comprehensive set of APIs to work with different file formats and makes it easy to convert Word to EMLX format using Python.
+It provides a wide range of features to help developers automate the conversion process and makes it easy to convert Word to EMLX format using Python.

 {{% /blocks/products/pf/feature-page-summary %}}